Professor Asoke Nandi

 - Tel: +44 (0)1895 266119

-In April 2013, Professor Nandi moved to Brunel University London to be the Head of Electronic and Computer Engineering from the University of Liverpool where he held the David Jardine Chair of Signal Processing in the Department of Electrical Engineering and Electronics.
+In April 2013, Professor Nandi moved to Brunel University London to become the Head of Electronic and Computer Engineering from the University of Liverpool where he held the David Jardine Chair of Signal Processing in the Department of Electrical Engineering and Electronics.
 At Liverpool he was the Head of the Signal Processing and Communications Research Group which he established in 1999.
 Professor Nandi received his PhD from the University of Cambridge.
 Subsequently, he held positions in Rutherford Appleton Laboratory, CERN, Queen Mary University of London, the University of Oxford, Imperial College London, University of Strathclyde, and the University of Liverpool.

 - Fellow, Royal Academy of Engineering, U.K. (2014).